Personal and Fitness Trainer

-Soup’s fitness journey began when he was a high school athlete, playing football and lacrosse and throwing shotput in track.
-As a result, he spent a lot of time working out and started learning about nutritional supplements that would support his conditioning.
-Soup realized that his friends were starting to ask him for advice on training and nutrition.
+Soup’s fitness journey began as a high school athlete, playing football, lacrosse and throwing shot-put in track.
+He spent a lot of time working out and learned about nutritional supplements to support his conditioning.
+Because he had a strict regiment, his friends relied on him for advice on training and nutrition.

-“What I like about EvolveAll, is that it’s very community based and family based.
+“EvolveAll is a family, and it’s our community.
 Parents should take advantage of the fact that kids are doing something active, so they can do something active at the same time,” said Soup.
-“EvolveAll is a place for everybody to grow and be healthy, from kids to parents, we support that.”
+“EvolveAll is a place for everybody to grow and be healthy.”